bahrus/iff-diff/README.md

 # iff-diff

-iff-diff is a simplified version of [if-diff](https://github.com/bahrus/if-diff).
-Iff-diff only affects its next sibling.
+iff-diff is a simplified version of [if-diff](https://github.com/bahrus/if-diff).  iff-diff only affects its next sibling.

 iff-diff supports setting (or removing) an attribute, a class, and/or a part from that next sibling, depending on the specified condition.